Administrative Staff:

 Hannah C. (she/her) English/Literary Studies

-Hilary M. (she/her) Music
+Hilary M. (she/they) Ethnomusicology, School of Music

 Hilary is a Ph.D. candidate in ethnomusicology who specializes in writing about music and sound.
 She enjoys all stages of the research and writing process and has years of experience tutoring STEM students in writing in the humanities.
 As a tutor, teacher, and learner, Hilary is especially interested in understanding and utilizing diverse learning processes, especially for students with cognitive disabilities.
 Language(s): English, French, Tibetan